Ajver/Falling-letters/README.md

 It's probably the one of simpliest games in rules, but You must be very fast...

 The letters are falling down.
-When You will see letter, press correct key on keybord.
+When You will see letter, press corect key on keybord.
 Letter will change and start falling quickly.

-After each correct clicks, Your score will increase by 10 points.
+After each corect clicks, Your score will increase by 10 points.
 (There is no negative points)

 # Progress